 The world is getting warmer.
-Humans have a lot to do with this.
 As things heat up it puts a strain on animals and habitats.

 Students across the world skipped school and went on strike in a fight against climate change.